-Aug 31-Sept 2 Bikes not Tar Sands – Three day bike ride on Seep Ridge Road.
+Aug 31-Sept 2 Bikes not Tar Sands – Two day bike ride on Seep Ridge Road.

 For a total ride of approx 40 miles over 2 days we will travel on Seep Ridge Road a nearly empty highway through highly scenic desert threatened by strip mining.